Seeking the Kingdom of God: From Religion to Relationship

 Persevering When Your Kingdom Journey Feels Slow

-You may be thinking, "I've tried this, and I still feel stuck."
+You may be thinking, "I've tried all this, and I still feel stuck."
 Seeking is a process, not a one-time event.
 There were seasons in my own life where it felt like little or nothing was happening.

 Remember, God is a relational Father; He's not transactional.
 The goal of seeking His Kingdom is not just to get "all these things" added to you.
-He already knows what you need.
+Father God already knows what you need.
 The primary reward of seeking the King is the King Himself.
 He is more interested in your heart's transformation than in instantly fixing your problems.
 Stay persistent.
 Your breakthrough is often on the other side of your desire to quit.

 The Transforming Power of the Kingdom